tonyvx/007x/hr_efficiency/HR_Analysis.md

 ## Data Exploration

-###Exploratory analysis with ggpairs
+###Quick exploratory analysis with ggpairs

-Lets look at correlation between these various columns
+Lets look at correlation between various attributes of the dataset

 ```r